KEINOS/Hello-Cobra/README.md

 If you have your hands into something, then we suggest to [Draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) first and continue.
 So the other people would know what you are dealing with.

+## Questions

+If you have any questions about Cobra's `how-to`, then let's find out it in the [Discussions](https://github.com/KEINOS/Hello-Cobra/discussions) together.

 ## Issue

-In this repo, **only reports are accepted** as an issue.
-Such as bug report, license problem, and mal-attitude committer.
+In this repo, **only bug-kind-reports are accepted as an issue**.
+Such as bug report, vulnerability, license problem, and mal-attitude committer.

-For any better suggestions, solutions, practices, typo-fix, bug-fix, etc. you have, then please PR.
+For any suggestions, solutions, practices, typo-fix, bug-fix, etc. to improve the sample, then let's [PR](https://github.com/KEINOS/Hello-Cobra/pulls)!

 ## License